-Pastor Hammond has contributed to publications like Westminster Theological Journal and New Horizons, and secular periodicals.
-He has served his community as senior chaplain of the Leesburg Police Department.
-For more than a decade he served as chairman of the candidates and credentials committee of the Presbytery of the Mid-Atlantic.
-He currently serves on the Committee of Home Missions and Church Extension, an area of particular interest for him.
-In 1995 Pastor Hammond began traveling to NJ to meet with the congregants of the former Broughton Church and helped to establish an Orthodox Presbyterian work there.
-In 2000 Pastor Hammond began meeting with residents of western Loudoun, preaching on Sunday mornings in a local municipal building, which work eventually grew into Ketoctin Covenant Presbyterian Church.
-In 2015 Pastor Hammond was appointed as a Teaching Fellow for the C.S.
-Lewis Institute’s Fellows Program.
+In addition to his work for the intellectually disabled, Chip has contributed to publications like Westminster Theological Journal and New Horizons, and to secular periodicals.
+He has served the community as senior chaplain of the Leesburg Police Department.
+For more than a decade he served as chairman of the Candidates and Credentials Committee of the Presbytery of the Mid-Atlantic.
+He currently serves on the Committee of Home Missions and Church Extension.